iswilljr/google-clone/README.md

 ## Introduction

 This is a google clone, the project is created using svelte kit framework.
-Uses Googleapis and tries to mimic the UI and frontend behaviours of the official google site as much as possible.
+Uses Googleapis and tries to mimic the UI and frontend behaviors of the official google site as much as possible.

 ## Installation